 Should You Exercise with a Hangover?

 It’s that time of year again with all of the holiday festivities and parties going on.
 There’s nothing better to evoke holiday cheer than mulled wine, some bubbly or a few festive cocktails.
 Alcohol might be responsible for a hell of a lot of fun, but you might also end up in bed with a heavy head and a hangover the next day.
 On days like this, it can be a struggle to get to the gym and work towards your fitness goals.
-But should you rest or power through and exercise with a hangover?
+Should you rest or power through and exercise with a hangover?

 Evidently, alcohol will impact our performance, but it doesn’t mean you will lose your gains after one night of drinking – phew!